Cornish Rex Cat Indoor Living Guide

 Cornish Rex cats with high energy levels are active and playful, requiring lots of interactive toys, climbing structures, and daily play sessions to stay happy indoors.

-With a typical weight of 5-10 lbs and lifespan of 11-15 yrs, the Cornish Rex requires thoughtful care tailored to their specific breed characteristics.
+The Cornish Rex averages 5-10 lbs at maturity with a 11-15 yrs lifespan and arrives with breed-level care considerations best internalised early rather than discovered late.
 The Cornish Rex cat's appeal extends well beyond aesthetics — their high-energy temperament creates a household dynamic quite different from more sedentary breeds.

 Breed-Specific Health Profile: Research identifies HCM, luxating patella, hyperthyroidism as conditions with higher prevalence in Cornish Rexs.
 These are population-level trends, not individual certainties.
-Discuss with your veterinarian which screening tests are recommended for your Cornish Rex's age and health history.
+Discuss with your veterinarian which screening tests are recommended for your Cornish Rex Cat.

 Enrichment & Play